top of page

 Book Chapters

-with Paul Diehl, Gary Goertz, and Andrew Owsiak “Political Shocks and the Punctuated Equilibrium Model: Applications to the Evolution of Norms in the Americas in William Thompson and Thomas Volgy (eds.)
-Shocks and Political Change: A Comparative Perspective on Foreign Policy Analysis (London: Springer, 2023).
+with Paul Diehl, Gary Goertz, and Andrew Owsiak “Political Shocks and the Punctuated Equilibrium Model in William Thompson and Thomas Volgy (eds.)
+Shocks and Political Change (London: Springer, 2023).

 with Diego Leiva Dual Hegemony: Brazil Between the United States and China in Florian Boeller and Welf Werner (eds.)
 Hegemonic Transition (London: Springer, 2021).